Smart Zipleana (AQHA)

 |Online Adoption Application|

-Nashville currently will need an advanced rider working with a trainer who can offer her a balanced seat, soft hands, and support through the next stages of her education.
+Nashville currently will need an intermediate rider working who can offer her a balanced seat, soft hands, and support through the next stages of her education.
 She is a wonderfully clever girl who we feel will positively bloom with patience and consistency.
 Nashville handles very nicely, does well turned out with her small herd, and stands well for the vet and farrier.
+She has started going out for trail rides and enjoys the outdoors.
+This sweet mare will make someone a great partner and is ready to find her forever home!

 All SAFE horses are adopted with a no-breeding clause, no exceptions.